lexibank/tlopo/out/vol3/chapter8.md

 ### 3.2.
 Coix lacrymajobi, Job's tears (Poaceae)

-Coix lacryma-jobi is a robust tropical grass, 1--1.5 m high, with shiny grains like tears (Fig- ure 8.5, right).
+Coix lacryma-jobi is a robust tropical grass, 1--1.5 m high, with shiny grains like tears (Figure 8.5, right).
 The grains are the hardened flower-cases of female spikelets.
 They tum various colours-yellow, purple, white or brown-and are used in rattles and necklaces in places as far apart as New Britain and Malaita ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001):204, [Powell 1976](../references.md#source-Powell1976)).
 Powell reports that the leaves are eaten in New Britain.

 <a id="p-253"></a>